Interviews play a major role in the life of any human. Mostly all of us aim to clear the interviews on the first attempt.

-a.
-Boundary Value testing
+- Boundary Value Analysis

-c.
-Error Guessing
+- Error Guessing

-e.
-Control Flow analysis
+- Control Flow Analysis

 It is the process of selecting test cases/data by identifying the boundaries that separate valid and invalid conditions.
 Tests are constructed to test the inside and outside edges of these boundaries.

-lie along “boundaries” of the input domain [or output range] classes, data structures, procedure parameters, etc.
+In addition to the actual boundary points or a selection technique, test data are chosen to lie along the “boundaries” of the input domain [or output range] classes, data structures, procedure parameters, etc.

-E.g. – Input data 1 to 10 (boundary value)
+For Example – Input data 1 to 10 (boundary value)

 Test input data 0, 1, 2 to 9, 10, 11